Super League fiasco leaves 'dirty dozen' facing punishment - RFI

 "It seemed orchestrated, it surprised all of us.
 It was like nothing I've seen in my career, like we had killed football.
 We were working on how to save football."

-UEFA's executive committee will decide whether to punish the "dirty dozen" at its next meeting on Friday, said its Swedish vice-president Karl-Erik Nilsson.
+UEFA's executive committee will decide whether to punish the "dirty dozen" -- the Super League's 12 founding clubs -- at its next meeting on Friday, said its Swedish vice-president Karl-Erik Nilsson.

 "It's already had consequences one way or another, with the shame they have to live with now," Nilsson told football website Fotbollskanalen.